Create a WordPress blog.

 Creating a new post on a free WordPress blog.

 To add text, you just click and type.
 For other content – like an image or an embedded YouTube video, you can add new “blocks.”
-To help you use the editor, you can follow our detailed guide here or our more high-level guide here.
+For that, simply click the PLUS icon that you can see in the top left corner in the image below:

 Using the WordPress Editor to create a blog post.